AliSajid/ld48/games/media/games/Evolution/outline.md

 * You gain one Evil or Good Point.

 ### Jupiter Brains Puzzle
 The Jupiter Brains are fighting each other.
-Help them resolve their disputes peacefully.
+Help them resolve their disputes, peacefully or otherwise.

 #### Goal
 * Side with Warrior Jupiter Brain and turn the Universe into a battleground.